tuxotron/docker-image-generator/README.md

         docker run -it --rm mytools
         root@dff16ee1f45c:/opt#

-By default we'll in /opt directory.
-Inside this directory you will find a file called tools.txt (if we added any tools when creating the image), which contains the list of tools added to the image.
+By default we'll be in /opt directory.
+Inside this directory you will find a file called tools.txt (if we added any tools when creating the image), which contains the list of the tools added to the image.

 Or run a tool directly without getting a shell: